Mohit-Harsh/AgentforceMCP/readme.md

-Here’s a polished, professional **GitHub README** suitable for your project:

----

 # 🧩 Agentforce MCP Integration Server

 This repository provides a unified solution for integrating **Model Context Protocol (MCP)** clients and **REST API** applications with **Agentforce Agents** using the **Agentforce Python SDK**.